“How big does my home have to be in order to host an au pair?”

-When I asked Krista Rietberg, a local childcare coordinator (LCC) for Cultural Care Au Pair in Seattle, WA, to speak on this topic, her reply was: “Sure.
+When we asked Krista Rietberg, a Local Childcare Consultant (LCC) for Cultural Care Au Pair in Seattle, WA, to speak on this topic, her reply was: “Sure.
 So many of my families are in small houses in West Seattle so I talk about this all the time!”

 Jenn Guarracino is a Cultural Care host mom whose family has lived in both small and large quarters with their four au pairs.
 Ironically, she says, “When we were living in our 1,250 square foot condo in Boston we probably had the most privacy.
 Because of where our au pair’s bedroom was, her social habits and the fact that we were in the city, we actually saw less of Caty than we have of our last few au pairs.”